wkmeyer-lab/GeneFamilyConverge/README.md

 builds the CAFE-5 count matrix from OrthoFinder's orthogroups (`Src/Loc/scripts/prepare_cafe_inputs.py`) and pairs it with the `species_tree_ultrametric.nwk` from stage 3 — which is already the **binary, rooted, ultrametric time tree** that CAFE-5 requires.
-For categorical phenotypes, a helper builds the multi-λ (`-y`) rate tree CAFE-5 uses to let gain/loss rates differ between trait states.
+When you supplied phenotype data, CAFE also takes the `lambda_tree.nwk` (the multi-λ `-y` tree built automatically) so gain/loss rates can differ between trait states.
 CAFE-5 is installed separately.

 ### 5. Associate copy number with convergent traits